 If you’re living in North Dakota, it’s going to be hard to obtain magic mushrooms legally.

-State regulators are notoriously strict in how they regulate psychedelics, both plant-based and synthetic.
+State regulators are notoriously strict in regulating psychedelics, both plant-based and synthetic.

-Here, we’ll cover the current laws covering magic mushrooms, LSD, ketamine, MDMA, DMT, and other common psychedelics in the state of North Dakota.
+Here, we’ll cover the current laws covering magic mushrooms, LSD, ketamine, MDMA, DMT, and other common psychedelics in North Dakota.